 If you’re wondering why dogs aren’t allowed to eat apples with low-quality peanut butter.
 It’s because apples are low in protein.
 Which dogs require to grow and low-quality peanut butter can harm their health.

-Can dogs eat the apple peel
+Can dogs eat the apple peel?

-Apple peels are safe for dogs to eat but if you’re providing your dog a few slices of apple.
+Apple peels are safe for dogs to eat but if you’re providing your dog with a few slices of apple.
 In moderation, apple peels are safe for dogs to eat, but excessive amounts can cause stomach issues.

 Is it ok for puppies to eat apple peels?